jameshfisher/jameshfisher.com/_posts/2017-04-07-multiplexing-with-a-loop.md

 title: Multiplexing by looping over nonblocking sockets
 justification: I'm learning networking.
 Currently concentrating on TCP.
 tags: []
+summary: >-
+  A TCP server that multiplexes multiple clients without `select` by looping over non-blocking sockets, maintaining a shared counter of total bytes received.
 ---

 To multiplex multiple clients in a server process, we traditionally use two tools: `select` (or similar) to discover which clients can be processed, and non-blocking sockets to ensure that we don't block when processing those clients.